 Data in this release have incorporated adjustments stemming from the introduction of HMRC’s National Insurance and PAYE service (NPS).

 Further information regarding the NPS can be found in part 3 of HMRC’s annual report.

 Data from HM Treasury’s COINS database underlie the Central Government expenditure figures provided in this publication.
 In June 2010, HM Treasury released into the public domain, as part of the Government transparency agenda, raw data from the COINS database for the years 2005/06 to 2009/10.
 Subsequently, updated COINS data for 2006/7 to 2009/10 and latest outturn data for 2010/11 were released in September 2011.
 In-year quarterly COINS data are also published by HM Treasury, with the latest quarterly release made on 21 December 2011.
-The data are accessible from HM Treasury's website.

 The public sector finances bulletin is produced in partnership with HM Treasury (HMT).
 Further supporting information on public sector finances can be found on HMT's website, and a range of public finance data are available from HMT’s Public Finances Databank.